marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/03.Local-Setup/README.md

 - Create a copy of the `.env.TEMPLATE` file
 - Make sure the name of the copy is `.env`
 - Open the newly created `.env` file
-    - And add values for following keys
+    - And add values for following keys - You have to choose usernames and passwords
         - `KEYCLOAK_DB_USER_NAME`
         - `KEYCLOAK_DB_USER_PASSWORD`
         - `KEYCLOAK_USER`